 Geriatric Depression as a Side Effect of Medication

-There are side effects to medications which can lead to symptoms that mimic depression.
-Older adults are more prone to certain side effects as older bodies are not able to metabolize medications the same way.
+Medication side effects can lead to symptoms that mimic depression.
+Older adults are more prone to certain side effects because older bodies are not able to metabolize medications the same way as younger bodies.
 If you started a new medication or are on a variety of medications and experiencing depression symptoms, consider discussing this with your physician.

 1. Stay Connected